QuietlyWorking/qwu_transparency/src/site/notes/003 Humans, Orgs and Tools/Missing Pixel Project (The)/Splinter/Splinter - Luminara Story for MP.md

 Lumala was speechless.
 She felt like a comic book character... like Spiderman climbing his first wall... and she started to cry, completely overwhelmed by the joy of seeing the world through the eyes of others.

 Ez interrupted her thoughts, and she didn't care one bit... she wanted more!
-Ez transitioned into a pair of glasses to ease her brain into the parallax, but told her that once she got used to it, that extra parallax would be helpful for other things.
+Ez transitioned his shape into a pair of glasses to ease her brain into the parallax, but told her that once she got used to it, that extra parallax would be helpful for other things.
 "Baby steps", Ez chuckled out as he watched her burn through his exercises.
 She truly was made for this.

-// Training //
+// Add more insight here into the training list and some of the training process //

 "Wow!
 Alright, that's the last check on the list before Splinter."